russellsamora/scrollama/README.md

 * [Basic](https://russellgoldenberg.github.io/scrollama/basic) - just step triggers
 * [Sticky Graphic](https://russellgoldenberg.github.io/scrollama/sticky-graphic) - basic implentation of sticky graphic

+### Tips

+* Avoid using `viewport height` (vh) in your CSS because scrolling up and down constantly triggers vh to change, which will also trigger a window resize.

 ### To do

 * Incremental progress listener